-Non-medical Issue Amount means a level of insurance coverage that is guaranteed without medical evidence of insurability and available within 31 days when first offered or during a Qualifying Event (see the section titled Supplemental Life Insurance Benefit Highlights).
+Non-medical Issue Amount means a level of insurance coverage that is guaranteed without medical evidence of insurability and available within 31 calendar days when first offered or during a Qualifying Event.

 Normal Retirement Age means the age at which you are eligible for a full pension from your Employer.
-For purposes of the life premium waiver, if you are Disabled before the Normal Retirement Age and your Employer has a 30-year/age 62 retirement plan, the Normal Retirement Age is age 62, whether or not you have completed 30 years of participation.
+For purposes of the life premium waiver, if you are Disabled before Normal Retirement Age and your Employer has a 30-year/age 62 retirement plan, the Normal Retirement Age is age 62, whether or not you have completed 30 years of participation.
+If your employer does not have a retirement plan, then the default would be age 65.

-Passenger Car means any validly registered four-wheel private Passenger Car, four-wheel drive vehicle, sports-utility vehicle, pick-up truck or mini-van.
+Passenger Car means any validly registered four-wheel private Passenger Car, four-wheel drive vehicle, sports-utility vehicle, pick-up truck, or mini-van.
 It does not include any commercially licensed car, any private car being used for commercial purposes, or any vehicle used for recreational or professional racing.